 Get stories and expert advice on all things related to college and parenting.

-The days are getting shorter and colder and that means Thanksgiving — one of my favorite holidays — will be here in no time at all.
+The days are getting shorter and colder, which means Thanksgiving — one of my favorite holidays — will be here in no time.

-I love everything about Thanksgiving: family togetherness, the food, the Macy's Thanksgiving Day Parade in New York City, and the fact that everyone in the U.S. celebrates (regardless of religion or political affiliation).
+I love everything about Thanksgiving: family togetherness, the food, the Macy's Thanksgiving Day Parade in New York City, and everyone in the U.S. celebrates (regardless of religion or political affiliation).

 One thing to be especially thankful for is our college students returning home.* Although you may have seen your son or daughter for Family Weekend, this might be the first time they are back home since leaving for school in August.

-It’s exciting — like balloons and a "Welcome Home!" banner exciting.
-However, unlike winter break when they'll be home for an extended period of time, their time off for Thanksgiving is relatively short and there’s a lot to cram in.
+It's exciting — like balloons and a "Welcome Home!" banner exciting.
+However, unlike winter break, when they'll be home for an extended period, their time off for Thanksgiving is relatively short, and there's a lot to cram in.